ORNL/certified/docs/keys.md

     * 0.key, 0.crt   -- end-entity identification key for
                         establishing TLS connections and encryption

-    * 1.key, 1.crt   -- may be multiple end-entity IDs

     * Since each certificate can be signed by others, one subdirectory (named after each certificate) holds signatures for that key from other authorities.